solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 # Plant box - a complete dApp built with Truffle box template rsk-plant-box

-In this tutorial, I will show you step-by-step how to use the Truffle box [rsk-plant-box](https://github.com/rsksmart/rsk-plant-box), which comes with everything you need to create a complete dApp - descentralized application on RSK networks.
+In this tutorial, I will show you step-by-step how to use the Truffle box [rsk-plant-box](https://github.com/rsksmart/rsk-plant-box), which comes with everything you need to create a complete dApp - decentralized application on RSK networks.
 It includes network configurations for Mainnet, Testnet, local node (regtest) and also an user interface to interact with the smart contract.

 > It was inspired by [Truffle pet shop box](https://www.trufflesuite.com/boxes/pet-shop).